jaimetur/PhotoMigrator/help/01-command-line-interface.md

                Optionally also remove assets inside albums using '-rAlbAsset, --remove-albums-assets'.
                Example: --client=synology --remove-albums "*Temp*" --preview-album-actions
-               Example: --client=synology --remove-albums "^Temp" --remove-albums-assets -rAllAlb     ; --remove-all-albums
+               Example: --client=synology --remove-albums "^Temp" --remove-albums-assets -createdFrom ; --created-from <DATE>
+               For Remove Albums, only select albums created on or after this date (YYYY, YYYY-MM, or YYYY-MM-DD).
+-createdTo   ; --created-to <DATE>
+               For Remove Albums, only select albums created on or before this date (YYYY, YYYY-MM, or YYYY-MM-DD).
+-rAllAlb     ; --remove-all-albums
                CAUTION!!!
 Remove ALL albums.
                Requires '--client'.